Build Habits Without Willpower: Environment First

 One of the most powerful environment-design tools is also the most overlooked: defaults.

 A default is what happens if you do nothing.
-When you buy a new smartphone, most apps default to sending notifications - you have to actively opt out.
+When you buy a new smartphone, most apps default to sending notifications.
+You have to actively opt out.
 The result is that most people's phones are noisier than they'd prefer, because the default serves the app's interest, not the user's.

 You can design your own defaults.
 What happens in your home if you do nothing?
 What food is already prepared?
 What device is already at hand?
 What entertainment is already accessible?

 Most people's homes are optimized by default for passive consumption: the couch faces the TV, the remote is on the armrest, snacks are in a bowl on the counter, the phone is charging beside the bed.
-This isn't anyone's conscious choice - it's just how things accumulated.
+This isn't anyone's conscious choice.
+It's just how things accumulated.
 But it's a powerful set of defaults that shape behavior every day.

 Redesigning your home (or workspace) with intentional defaults is one of the highest-leverage moves in habit formation.
 Default the morning to include reading, not scrolling.
 Default the kitchen to contain protein-rich snacks at eye level.
 Default the desk to contain your most important project open, not email.